Cloudflare Turnstile

 "connect-src 'self' https://*.r2.cloudflarestorage.com https://challenges.cloudflare.com",

-"frame-src 'self' https://challenges.cloudflare.com",You don't need to change the CSP when you add Turnstile to a new form on the same site.
+"frame-src 'self' https://challenges.cloudflare.com",So you don't need to change the CSP when you add Turnstile to another form on the same site.
+For more on how these headers are built, see Headers and CSP.

 Testing in development

-Because both keys are required, set NEXT_PUBLIC_TURNSTILE_SITE_KEY and TURNSTILE_SECRET_KEY in .env or the app won't start.
-There is no "no secret, no check" bypass.
+Both keys are required, so set NEXT_PUBLIC_TURNSTILE_SITE_KEY and TURNSTILE_SECRET_KEY in .env or the app won't start.
+There's no "no secret, no check" bypass.

 Create a MANAGED widget, add localhost to its Hostnames, and use those keys.
 Your production keys work locally as long as localhost is listed, or you can make a separate dev widget.
-In MANAGED mode the widget stays invisible for most interactions, so forms submit without a visible challenge while the server still verifies every token.
+In MANAGED mode the widget stays invisible for most interactions, so the contact form submits without a visible challenge while the server still verifies every token.

 Security Headers & CSP